TomStockmans/CoolQuoteRegistrationSystem-1/README.md

 The other thing I had to do was add the `spring-boot-starter-thymeleaf` dependency, so that there's an automagic ViewResolver that tries to find a matching filename in `/resources/static`.

 ## Info on the Aurelia App

-I generated it using `au new --here` and modifying the default names to contain CQRS instead of default or whatever.
+### Aurelia CLI

-To be able to work with this way of Aurelia app, install the aurelia-cli.
+To be able to work with this way of Aurelia app, install the aurelia-cli as follows:

 ```
 npm install -g aurelia-cli